Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 - Premature birth.
 Babies born before their due dates are more likely to develop rickets.

-- Anti-seizure medications.
-Certain types of anti-seizure medications appear to interfere with the body's ability to use vitamin D.
+- Medications.
+Certain types of anti-seizure medications and antiretroviral medications, used to treat HIV infections, appear to interfere with the body's ability to use vitamin D.

 - Exclusive breast-feeding.
 Breast milk doesn't contain enough vitamin D to prevent rickets.
 Babies who are exclusively breast-fed should receive vitamin D drops.